bmskinner/nma/templates/wiki/Installation.md

 ## Installing

-Nuclear Morphology Analysis is designed to be runnable on Windows, Linux and MacOs.
+Nuclear Morphology Analysis is designed to be runnable on Windows, Linux and MacOs, though it has been primarily designed and used on Windows.
+Since it requires a Java runtime, there are two ways to run the software

+- with an included packaged Java runtime
+- with a user installed version of Java (16 or higher)

 ### Windows

 Option | Link | Info
 -------|------|------
 Portable | [Nuclear Morphology Analysis-${project.version}-x86_64-windows.zip](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-x86_64-windows.zip) | Software and Java runtime in a portable format.
 Unzip the folder wherever you like and run 'Nuclear_Morphology_Analysis.exe'.
-To remove, just delete the folder.
 Installer | [Nuclear_Morphology_Analysis-${project.version}-x86_64-windows.msi](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-x86_64-windows.msi) | Software and Java runtime in an installer for Windows.
-This will add the software to your list of nstalled programs, and create a start menu entry.
+This will add the software to your list of installed programs, and create a start menu entry.
 May require administrator privileges depending on where you install.
+Standalone Jar file | [Nuclear_Morphology_Analysis_${project.version}_standalone.jar](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis_${project.version}_standalone.jar)  | The jar file with all dependencies for users who want to use their own Java install.

 ### Linux

-Software and Java runtime in a portable format built in Debian 10.

 Option | Link | Info
 -------|------|------
 Linux portable | [Nuclear_Morphology_Analysis-${project.version}-x86_64-linux.tar.gz](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-x86_64-linux.tar.gz) | Software and Java runtime in a portable format.
-Unzip the folder wherever you like and run 'Nuclear_Morphology_Analysis.sh'.
+Unzip the folder wherever you like and run 'launch.sh'.
+This version was packaged on Debian 11 with glibc 2.31.
+If you have issues with the packaged version, use the standalne jar below.
+Standalone Jar file | [Nuclear_Morphology_Analysis_${project.version}_standalone.jar](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis_${project.version}_standalone.jar)  | The jar file with all dependencies for users who want to use their own Java install.

 ### MacOS